CADJPY Technical Analysis | Forexlive

 - Governor Ueda repeated once again that they won’t hesitate to take easing measures if needed and that they are not foreseeing sustainable price increases.

-- The Japanese Manufacturing PMI matched the prior reading remaining in contraction with the Services PMI falling but holding on in expansion.
+- The Japanese Manufacturing PMI fell further into contraction, but the Services PMI ticked higher remaining in expansion.

 - The latest Japanese wage data beat expectations.
 As a reminder the BoJ is focusing on wage growth to decide whether to tweak its monetary policy.